Zippy-boy/wire-pod/Troubleshooting.md

 1. Make sure you don't have an official escape pod running, or any other device with the hostname `escapepod`.

-2. Make sure wire-pod is running.
+2. Make sure you are using the latest version of wire-pod.
+If you are using a prepackaged application (WirePod), download the latest version from the [releases page](https://github.com/kercre123/WirePod/releases/latest).

 3. `escapepod.local` must resolve to your wire-pod instance.
 You can check this by opening a browser on another device on the same network and going to http://escapepod.local:8080